 Reasonable adjustments in exams

-If you have a disability and you require reasonable adjustments in your exams, please attend a drop-in session or make an appointment with Disability Services or the Mental Health team as soon as you can.
+If you have a disability and you require reasonable adjustments in your exams, please attend a drop-in session or make an appointment with Disability Services as soon as you can.
 Following that discussion and with your consent, your Department and the Exams Office will be informed of any adjustments required on disability grounds for examinations.